-The Dutch pavilion is designed as a biotope, a circular climate system that brings together Dutch innovative solutions to unite water, energy and food.
+The Netherlands pavilion is designed as a biotope, a circular climate system that brings together Dutch innovative solutions to unite water, energy and food.
 At our pavilion, designed by V8 Architects, visitors can experience how a combination of unique innovations allows us to grow food, harvest water and generate electricity, even in Dubai’s harsh climate.

 The story of our biotope starts with water.
 Designer Ap Verheggen & SunGlacier Technologies developed the solar-powered rain shower ‘SunGlacier’, a Dutch innovation that allows us to harvest hundreds of liters water at our pavilion every day.
 The solar cells in the pavilion’s skylights, devised by solar designer Marjan van Aubel, together with regular solar roof panels, provide the SunGlacier with electricity.
 At the same time, these skylights allow sunlight to enter the pavilion, which the plants need for photosynthesis.